sashaborst/mmart-168-fall2017/hw04/README.md

 >  * hw04/scripts/part2.js
 >
 > Open `part2.html` in Chrome:
 >
->  * What happens if you enter a search term into the input field, and click the "go" button?
+>  * Try entering a search term and clicking the "go" button
->  * What happens if you change the language and then search again?
+>  * Try changing the language and searching for the term again
->  * What happens if you change the search term?
+>  * Try searching with a different search term
+>  * In each case, try and figure out what you think is going on
 >
 > In Atom, in the `part2.html` file, scroll down to the new tags that are used to create the form.
 Note the "go" button, and the *onClick* attribute
 >